Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Experiments

 \section{Experiments}

-We conduct a comprehensive set of experiments to evaluate the effectiveness of our proposed retrieval-based weighted local adaptation method for lifelong robot learning.
-Specifically, our experiments aim to address the following key questions: \begin{enumerate} \item \textbf{Effect of Blurry Task Boundaries:} How do blurry task boundaries influence the model's performance and data retrieval during testing?
+We conduct a comprehensive set of experiments to evaluate the effectiveness of RWLA for task-agnostic lifelong robot learning.
+Specifically, our experiments aim to address the following key questions: \begin{enumerate} \item \textbf{Effect of Blurry Task Boundaries:} How do the blurry task boundaries influence the model's performance and data retrieval during testing?